polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/basic-dapp/part-2-query-balances.md

 }
 ```

-Of course we need to amend the entry point of our DApp, `Apps.js`, to import This new component and render it.
+Of course, we need to amend the entry point of our DApp, `Apps.js`, to import This new component and render it.
 Note that we also passed the `api` as props, this is not needed at this exact moment in the tutorial, but we will make use of it right after.

 ```js
 // at the top of the file